Looking to find a road bike under $1,000? These bikes have some heft compared to their more expensive cousins, but they’re built to last.

 Trek, like many major bike companies, makes a high-end version of most of its road bikes, with ultralight carbon frames and the best of the best in terms of componentry.
 Eventually, those designs trickle down into the slightly cheaper components and lower-priced, but still solid, aluminum frames.

-That’s why the Domane AL 3 rides so well at such a great price.
-Trek designed the aluminum model for comfortable riding, though it can certainly keep up on even the fastest group rides.
+That’s why the Domane AL 2 rides so well at such a great price.
+Trek designed the aluminum model for comfortable riding, but it can certainly keep up on even the fastest group rides.

-Shimano Sora and Bontrager components make this $960 bike durable (and tubeless ready!).
-At only 22.5 pounds, it might not be the lightest bike on the block, but it can hold its own next to similar carbon versions.
+Shimano Sora and Bontrager components make this $860 bike durable (and tubeless-ready!).
+At 22.5 pounds, it might not be the lightest bike on the block, but it can hold its own next to similar carbon versions.

 While women can obviously happily ride unisex and men’s frames, most companies offer women’s models as well.
-These usually involve tiny tweaks to standard geometry, slightly narrower handlebars, and a women-specific saddle.
+These usually involve tiny tweaks to standard geometry, slightly narrower handlebars, and a women’s-specific saddle.